 Following the workshop, Brazil’s Ministry of Mines and Energy created the ASM task force that is leading the government’s drive for formalization and environmental, social, and economic sustainability in the sector.
 The task force’s action items reflect the priorities identified during the IGF workshop.
 They include specific government initiatives to provide technical assistance and financial incentives for miners and establish a permanent ASM government commission.
 This commission is focused on the environment, health, mine security, science and technology, and specific regional developments, needs, and concerns.
 The government is also developing regulations for health, safety, and environmental protection and regimes for licensing and certification.

-– Gabriel Maldonado, Brazil’s Director of the Department of Sustainable Development in Mining
+– Gabriel Maldonado, Director of the Department of Sustainable Development in Mining, Brazil

 “With these measures, that must be continuously strengthened, the Brazilian state can promote a real revolution in the way the ASM sector behaves, guiding miners to perform good practices under the logic of sustainable development,” said Maldonado, who is also a member of the ASM task force.